Last Updated on by Mitch Rezman

 If you have found a way, please share.
 Most of us parrot people would do anything to improve the quality of their lives if we had the tools, resources, and know-how to do it effectively

 First Lisa, thank you for the kind words – And thank you for the questions you bring up some very valid points – so let’s run through them

-First we only have one bird, a white face Lutino cockatiel named Popcorn.
-She’s really a lucky bird and that she is with us for the most part seven days week, wherever we are.
+We only have one bird, a white face Lutino cockatiel named Popcorn.
+She’s really a lucky bird and she is with us for the most part seven days a week, wherever we are.

 I bring her to work daily in a travel carrier where she remains in her large cage at the Birdie Boutique all day long.
 This is because she is flighted so the compromise made is to be with us all day but be inside a birdcage all day.

 Once we get home she is out of her cage until 9 o’clock which is Birdie Bedtime.
 This is defined by the timer that controls the full-spectrum light above her cage.

 We keep from stepping on her by always knowing where she is.
 She must be in the same room with us – period.
 If she flies into the kitchen we go and get her.
 We have doors that prevent her from flying down hallways and into the other rooms and we try to keep those doors closed.
 Rule number one – know where your bird(s) is/are at all times – period end of discussion.
 This avoids both toe bites AND being stepped on.
 Shuffling your feet in the house helps too.

 I love talking about personal electrical cords.
 We have no first-aid solution to a bird that’s chewed through a 120 V electrical cord.
 This can result in severe burns to a bird beak or just a couple of scary sparks.
 We are fortunate in that Popcorn, for whatever reason has no interest in thicker wires like an electrical cord from lamps – and we have plenty.
 The thin cords, like on phone chargers are another story.